 - 1. Provides technical advice and assistance to the Board and staff: - Researches and provides advice to the Board on technical matters associated with the NIRB's mandated duties - Mentors and guides more junior staff members - Plans and delivers training to Board Members and staff and other parties as required - 2.
-Maintains professional and technical knowledge by attending educational workshops, conferences, reviewing professional publications, establishing personal networks, and participating in professional societies.
+Maintains professional and technical knowledge by attending educational workshops, conferences, reviewing professional publications, establishing personal networks, and participating in professional societies - 3.
+Any other duties required.